EYO-07/QtRogueLike/README.md

 2. LEFT, RIGHT : Rotates de Camera
 3. F, CTRL : Special Skills which you gain surviving on day count
 4. SPACE : Rest
+5. G : Get items on the floor
-5. J, I : Open User Interfaces.
+6. J, I : Open User Interfaces.
 J is for Journal, you can press N to take a quick note and a register your position.

 This game was designed to be difficult and with no leveling system, the items, strategies and the skills will help defeat powerful foes.
 Choose your opponent carefully.